-For Years 2-6 teachers plan from the SCARF Coram scheme of work.
+Teachers plan from the Fairley House PSHE Schemes of Work.
+Planning takes place on a half-termly basis.
+For Years 2-6 teachers use objective from the SCARF Coram scheme of work and guidance from the PSHE Association.
 The Zones of Regulation and Social Thinking curriculums are also used to aid planning of lessons to support children's emotional regulation.
 Planning takes place on a half-termly basis and is adapted to suit the needs of the children at the time.
 For example, addressing any issues within the year group.

-For years 7 -11 weekly Power Points ae provided by the PHSEE co-ordinator, with all year groups looking at the same theme/topic but in varying depths.
+For years 7 -11 weekly PowerPoints ae provided by the PSHE co-ordinator, with all year groups looking at the same theme/topic but in varying depths.
 Form tutors are able to adapt the resources to suit the needs of their group.
 Citizenship is planned by KS4 teachers, following the AQA GCSE Citizenship (8100) specification.